Aomori seafood is famous around the country, and you can find some of the finest fish in the port city of Hachinohe.

-Hachinohe City in Aomori Prefecture is known as a major port city in Japan with large amount of catches, it is also a great place for seafood.
-At Hasshoku Center where fresh fish from Hachinohe is delivered, there are many things to experience like trying out fresh sashimi and hamayaki.
+At Hasshoku Center, where fresh fish from Hachinohe is delivered, there are many things to experience like trying out fresh sashimi and hamayaki.

-Hasshoku Center is like a Seafood Theme Park
+Hasshoku Center is like an Aomori Seafood Theme Park

 The sales floor area is about 4,200 square meters and there are about 60 stores.
 It is a food retail market where each store operates individually.
 It is like a theme park for sea food and about 3 million people visit the market yearly.

 Hasshoku Center has different types of shops spilt in categories, from the north there are fresh fish shops, dried goods shops, candy shops, side dish shops and daily goods stores.
 However there aren’t specific grids for shop zones.
 There are also 3 areas for events, eating and play area for children, which are equipped with tables and chairs.